-Preventing Re occurrence
+Preventing Re -Occurence

 - Progress your training regime steadily and ensure your program is balanced.

-Sometimes a good pair of hands and some solid support and guidance is just what you need to get through an injury and to the other side with relative ease.
-Our Sports Chiropractors are well adept at looking after all manner of sporting injury and Shin Splints is one of them.
-We can get you back on your feet with:
+Sometimes a good pair of hands and some solid support and guidance is just what you need to get through an injury with relative ease.
+Our highly skilled Sports Chiropractors are experts at looking after all manner of sporting injuries including shin splints.

-- Utilising soft tissue techniques such as Myofascial Dry Needling and Active Release to release the tension
+- Utilising soft tissue techniques such as Myofascial Dry Needling and Active Release to release the tension.

-- Chiropractic adjustments to the feet, ankle and tibia/fibula joints to ensure that any adhesion’s that might be contributing to your injury are released
+- Chiropractic adjustments to the feet, ankle and tibia/fibula joints to ensure that any adhesions that might be contributing to your injury are released.

 - Mobilisations to your feet, ankle and tibia/fibula joints to ensure that the movement in these joints isn't restricted.

 - Strapping to help support and mobilise as required.